RajeshKalidandi/fundedfutures/README.md

 # FundedFutures

+**Notice: Product development has been temporarily suspended due to unforeseen circumstances.
+We appreciate your interest and support.**

 ## Your Gateway to Tomorrow's Tech Giants

 FundedFutures is an innovative job platform connecting ambitious tech professionals with well-funded startups, providing real-time access to ground-floor opportunities at the next wave of tech innovators.